McGill University

-McGill's main campus is on the slope of Mount Royal in downtown Montreal in the borough of Ville-Marie, with a second campus situated in Sainte-Anne-de-Bellevue, 30 km west of the main campus on Montreal Island.
+McGill has an enrolment of more than 39,000 students.
+Its main campus is on the slope of Mount Royal in downtown Montreal in the borough of Ville-Marie, with a second campus situated in Sainte-Anne-de-Bellevue, 30 km west of the main campus on Montreal Island.
 The university is one of two members of the Association of American Universities located outside the United States, alongside the University of Toronto, and is the only Canadian member of the Global University Leaders Forum (GULF) within the World Economic Forum.
+The university offers degrees and diplomas in over 300 fields of study.
+Most students are enrolled in the six largest faculties: Arts, Science, Medicine, Education, Engineering, and Management.